Patriotism is supporting your country all the time, and your government when it deserves it ~ Mark Twain.

 Practices may decide that certain services will attract fees, for example dressings and other consumables, treating doctor’s reports, off-work/off-school certificates, phone/video consultations, data entry or certain surgical procedures.

 Updating practice management software to streamline Medicare claims and EFTPOS payments may be required in some cases.
 Expect notices to go up in surgeries across the country to tell patients about the changes in billing policies.
-Unfortunately there will be practices that will have to close their doors.
+Unfortunately there will also be some practices that will have to close their doors.